 I believe in engaging students as partners in developing their learning experience.
 To foster student achievement, I try to create a stimulating student-centered environment using interactive instructional activities.
 I desire to create an atmosphere where students can meet their full potential and are encouraged to share their ideas and creativity.
 I have high expectations for both myself and my students and aim to bring a positive attitude and an open mind to the classroom each day.
-As partial evidence of my commitment to teaching, mentoring, and academic advisement, I have received the following teaching awards: Transformation Through Teaching Award, Florida State University (2017) Undergraduate Teaching Award, Florida State University (2018), Undergraduate Faculty Teaching Award, College of Communication & Information – School of Information, Florida State University (2018)
+As partial evidence of my commitment to teaching, mentoring, and academic advising, I have received the following teaching awards: Transformation Through Teaching Award, Florida State University (2017); Undergraduate Teaching Award, Florida State University (2018); Undergraduate Faculty Teaching Award, College of Communication and Information, School of Information, Florida State University (2018).

-I hope to continue to inspire students, especially black women of all ages, to pursue majors/careers in STEM.
-My experiences teaching IT at a historically black colleges and universities (HBCU) and a predominately white institution (PWI) would offer a unique perspective to a tenure track faculty position.
+I hope to continue to inspire students, especially Black women of all ages, to pursue majors/careers in STEM.
+My experiences teaching IT at a Historically Black College and University (HBCU) and a Predominately White Institution (PWI) would offer a unique perspective to a tenure track faculty position.